linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 5- Private Information, Liquidity, and Securitization/Bid-Ask Prices with Adverse SelectionPrivate Information.md

    - The ask is the expected value given all public information and the fact that a buy order arrives.

 ### A. Example Without Informed Traders
-- If there are no informed traders,  the bid-ask spread is zero.
+- If there are no informed traders,  the [[Class Note 9 Bid and Ask Prices With Private Information|bid-ask spread]] is zero.
 - If there are only informed traders,  there is no spread allowing the market maker to break even.

 ## IV.
 One Period Example